nRFCloud/device-simulator-v2/README.md

   -v, --verbose                                      Output debug information -t, --app-type <appType>                           Specifies the shadow to use.
 For custom shadow, pass a JSON-encoded shadow object or relative path to json file.
 Otherwise,
                                                      pass "mss" or "atv2" to automatically generate a conformal shadow -p, --job-execution-path <jobExecutionPath>        Specifies an unhappy job execution path for a fota update.
+View the "Use an unhappy path for FOTA execution" section of the README for more details.
   -h, --help                                         Output usage information
 ```